mangesh-narad/apnacollege-demo/README.md

 # apnacollege-demo
-This is my latest Git Repositiory.
+This is my latest Git Repository.